objectiv/objectiv.io/blog/2022-04-22 Release User Intent analysis.md

 ## How does it work?

-In this [example notebook][example-notebook] we show how it works in detail, but below we’ll give you a glimpse, using data from our own website and documentation pages.
+In this [example notebook][example-notebook] we show how it works in detail, but below we'll give you a glimpse, using data from our own website and documentation pages.

 ### 1) Understand where users are spending their time